-Uploaded to VFC Website March 2013
+Uploaded to the VFC Website

 This Document has been provided to you courtesy of Veterans-For-Change!
 Feel free to pass to any veteran who might be able to use this information!

-For thousands more files like this and hundreds of links to useful information, and hundreds of "Frequently Asked Questions, please go to:
+For thousands more files like this and hundreds of links to useful information, and hundreds of "Frequently Asked Questions, please go to: Veterans-For-Change If Veterans don't help Veterans, who will?

-Veterans-For-Change